scala/scala.epfl.ch/_projects/10-scala-native.md

 web: http://www.scala-native.org
 github: https://github.com/scala-native/scala-native
 origin: https://github.com/scalacenter/advisoryboard/blob/master/proposals/001-native-scala-for-spark.md
-contributors: [martinduhem, guillaume]
+contributors: [martinduhem, guillaume, ergys]
-status: "Contributors Welcome!"
+status: Active
 type: project
 active: true
 home: true
-description: "Compiler backend producing native programs."
+description: "A compiler for Scala programs producing native binaries and integrating with C."
 ---
 Scala Native is an ahead-of-time compiler for Scala.
 Its goal is to compile Scala code to native binaries, using the Scala compiler as front-end, its own optimizer and [LLVM](https://llvm.org)